julialorrayne/Superstore-Sales-Analysis/README.md

 #### **Sales Amount by Ship Mode**
 ![ship mode sales](https://github.com/julialorrayne/Projects-images/blob/main/superstore/ship%20mode%20sales.png?raw=true)

-- Despite fewer transactions, **Same Day** shipping generates the **highest total sales**, indicating higher-value orders.
+Despite having fewer transactions, Same Day shipping generates the highest total sales ($1,357,934), indicating that customers who choose this mode tend to place higher-value orders.

-**Recommendation:**
-- Continue prioritizing *Standard Class* for volume and customer satisfaction.
-- Expand *Same Day* delivery for high-value customers to increase profitability.
+First Class follows with a strong sales contribution($459,193), while Standard Class dominates in volume but not in total revenue.

+Second Class has both the lowest sales volume and value, suggesting it is the least preferred option across customers.

 ---